 Distinguished Service Award

 This award is bestowed annually to recognize an individual who has provided distinguished service to The American Society of Andrology.
-The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award; and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Member of Executive Council; (3) Editor of Journal of Andrology; (4) Chair of Annual Meeting; (5) Officer of Society.
+The recipient must have been a member of the Society for at least ten (10) years, must have no direct affiliation with the organizational sponsors of the award; and must have served the Society in at least three (3) of the following categories: (1) Chair of Standing Committee; (2) Member of Board of Directors; (3) Editor of Journal of Andrology; (4) Chair of Annual Meeting; (5) Officer of Society.

 The ASA Awards Committee asks for nominations each year in July.
 Only ASA members are allowed to nominate individuals for this award.
 The deadline to submit nominations to the Awards Committee is late August/early September.